bouncepaw/mycomarkup/README.md

 # Mycomarkup
 **Mycomarkup** is a markup language designed to be used in [MycorrhizaWiki](https://mycorrhiza.lesarbr.es).
 This project is an attempt to separate the two and let mycomarkup be used stand-alone.

+This branch is for the sad ones.
+There are good things, but let's bury them for the time being.

 ## Goals
 Also see [our kanban board](https://github.com/bouncepaw/mycomarkup/projects/1).